14 Things to Do in Da Nang: A Local’s Guide for First-Timers

 The riverfront walking path along the Han River in Hai Chau (city side)

-Bach Dang and Tran Phu streets are popular city-side areas in Hai Chau.
+Bach Dang and parallel Tran Phu streets are popular city-side areas in Hai Chau.
 The streets run parallel to each other, with Bach Dang Street having a nice promenade along the Han River.
 The path extends north-south along the river for several kilometers.
 It’s great for exercising and taking in the views of the Son Tra Mountain, the river, and Da Nang’s bridges.

 Outside Han Market in Da Nang, Vietnam.